In Edinburgh discussed the war in Ukraine and the rule of law

 O. Chernykh outlined the range of threats faced by the Ukrainian legal community on a daily basis: pressure on the courts and advocacy, corruption risks, shelling and missile strikes, energy instability, as well as information pressure from the media and bloggers.
 He emphasized that despite these factors, advocates continue to ensure access to justice and respect for human rights.

-The advocate paid special attention to the Convention on the Protection of the Legal Profession adopted by the Council of Europe — the first international document that enshrines the independence of advocates, attorney-client confidentiality, freedom of access to the profession, and the strengthening of the role of professional self-government.
+The advocate paid special attention to the Convention for the Protection of the Profession of Lawyer adopted by the Council of Europe — the first international document that enshrines the independence of advocates, attorney-client confidentiality, freedom of access to the profession, and the strengthening of the role of professional self-government.
 He highlighted Ukraine's key contribution to the development of the document, in particular the participation of the Vice President of the UNBA, BCU Valentin Gvozdiy.

 L. Zhdanina began her speech by saying that it is necessary to talk about war because, as Arthur Dron noted, silence is impossible, and emphasized that talking about peace is no less important.
 She stressed that the rule of law must remain an unchanging value both in peacetime and during war.
 Drawing on the works of Joseph Raz, Lord Bingham, and the criteria formulated by the Venice Commission, L. Zhdanina highlighted three fundamental principles: personal freedom, human dignity, and statehood as a form of self-determination of the people.
 She also outlined the significance of Ukraine's accession to the Rome Statute and stressed that the abduction of Ukrainian children of the new generation should be considered an act of genocide.